ome/omero-cli-transfer/README.md

 `--metadata` allows you to specify which transfer metadata will be saved in `transfer.xml` as possible MapAnnotation values to the images.
 Defaults to image ID, timestamp, software version, source hostname, md5, source username, source group.

-`--plugin` allows oyu to export omero data to a desired format by using an external plugin.
+`--plugin` allows you to export omero data to a desired format by using an external plugin.
 See for example the [arc plugin](https://github.com/cmohl2013/omero-arc), which exports omero projects to ARC repositories.

 Examples: